Perspective | Americans put up statues during the Gilded Age. Today we’re tearing them down.

 But this also required new technology.
 The industrial revolution in Britain led to the creation of commercial bronze foundries, in response to a demand for sculpture among a growing middle class — as decorative art and for architectural elements.

-Casting in bronze goes back over 2000 years, but in the 1850s electrotyping became available to make it more efficient and cheaper.
+Casting in bronze goes back more than 2,000 years, but in the 1850s electrotyping became available to make it more efficient and cheaper.
 Casting firms in England led the way; J.W.
 Singer & Sons was an early adopter of this technology.
-It exhibited at the 1876 Centennial exhibition in Philadelphia, and made statues that went all over the world, from lions at the HSBC bank in Shanghai, to a 50-foot statue of Sir John Macdonald in Montreal, to the statue Thomas Francis Bayard in Wilmington, Del.
+It exhibited at the 1876 Centennial exhibition in Philadelphia and made statues that went all over the world, from lions at the HSBC bank in Shanghai, to a 50-foot statue of Sir John Macdonald in Montreal, to the statue Thomas Francis Bayard in Wilmington, Del.
 The firm’s best-known work is “Boadicea and her Daughters” near the houses of parliament in London.

+High demand for bronze work meant newer competitors also entered the field by the end of the century.
+Established in 1897 the Roman Bronze foundry in White Plains, N.Y., quickly became the leading foundry in the U.S.

 The range of statues from this period shows us how people of this era envisioned the past, and points to distinct visions for the future.
 Some people wanted to hail Confederate generals, remembering a time of slavery and using it to support white supremacy in their present.
 Others threw in cash for the Statue of Liberty to have a base.
-Still others thought that Balto deserved a spot in Central Park.
+Still others thought Balto deserved a spot in Central Park.

 This statue industry dwindled after its high point in the 1920s.
 The Depression meant funds for public art were reduced, and fashions changed.
 Classical statuary was no longer a desired design feature for public spaces, although casting firms went on to make more abstract design features for art deco and mid-century buildings.